What is a Tenant Management Organisation (TMO)?

-The TMO operates according to agreed Rules (sometimes called a Constitution).The TMO is governed by an elected Board made up of residents.
-The Board can also appoint co-opted members who although not residents have skills the Board need to run the TMO well.
+The TMO operates according to agreed Rules (called a Constitution).The TMO is governed by an elected Board made up of residents.
+The Board can also appoint co-opted members, who although may not be residents, have skills the Board need to run the TMO well.
 Meetings are held regularly throughout the year, usually each month.

 Board meetings are open to any TMO resident but only elected members are allowed to vote.